SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/tracking/tracking.md

 ### Attach a tracker to an item

-You can attach any tracker to any item.
+You can attach a tracker to any item.
 The only requirement is that ``AssetMetadata`` supplied as part of the ``Asset`` retrieval process is transformed into ``PlayerItemTracker/Metadata`` required by the tracker.

 This transformation requires the use of a dedicated adapter, simply created from your custom tracker type using the ``PlayerItemTracker/adapter(configuration:mapper:)`` method.
 The adapter is also where you can supply any configuration required by your tracker: